jafaryor/knowledge-base/teminalogy.md

 other observable characteristics

 * __heuristic__ is a technique designed for solving a problem more quickly when classic methods are too slow, or for finding an approximate solution when classic methods fail to find any exact solution.
 The objective of a heuristic is to produce a solution in a reasonable time frame that is good enough for solving the problem at hand.

+* __Communication__: The exchange of ideas and information

+* __Cooperation__: Independent goals with agreements not to interfere with each other.

+* __Coordination__: Actions of users directed by a coordinator to achieve a common goal.

+* __Collaboration__: The process of shared creation; collectively creating something new that could not have been created by the individual users.